virtual-disk-array/vda_doc/source/DnAgentConfiguration.rst

 ^^^^^^^^^^^^^^
 A local file path to store the configuration data of this node.
 The VDA cluster sync up configuration data from the database to all the disk nodes and controller nodes.
-Each node only gets the configuration data related to itself.
-If set this parameter, this node will store the configuration data to a local file.
-When it restarted next time, it can read from the local file.
-Then it will be available before the configuratino data is sent from the database to it.
+Each node only gets its own configuration data.
+If this parameter is set, the node will store the configuration data to a local file.
+When it restarts, it can read the the configuration data from the local file.
+Then it will be available quickly.